How to List Linux Users on Ubuntu

 In Ubuntu like other Linux systems user accounts are essential for system security and access control.
 Each user has unique credentials (username and password) and associated attributes like user ID (UID), group ID (GID), home directory, and default shell.
 The Linux lists all users in the Linux user file which is the /etc/passwd file an important component that stores all Linux user information.
 Each line within this file is separated by colons naming the user’s identity and covering the details such as:

-2. Encrypted Password: Represented by an “x” for security reasons this field ensures only authorized users can gain access.
+2. Encrypted Password: Users are represented by an “x” for this area, so only authorized users will be able to access it.

-4. Group ID (GID): Denotes the primary group the user belongs to influencing file permissions and access rights.
+4. Group ID (GID): Indicates the primary group a user is associated with.
+This impacts the user’s permissions and access to files.

-5. Full Name: Provides a readable name for the user.
+5. Full Name: Enables a user-friendly display name for the user.

-6. Home Directory: Specifies the user’s personal storage space within the filesystem.
+6. Home Directory: This is the user’s directory on the file system.

 Methods to List Users on Ubuntu